 Understanding the experiences and impact of health and social care assessments on children and families.

-NCB have secured a major, five-year investment from the Wellcome Trust in a collaboration with the University of Cambridge and the University of Kent, in conjunction with the All-Party Parliamentary Group for Children and the British Association of Social Workers.
+NCB secured a major, five-year investment from the Wellcome Trust in a collaboration with the University of Cambridge and the University of Kent, in conjunction with the All-Party Parliamentary Group for Children and the British Association of Social Workers.

 The project looks at the decision-making process for providing social care support to children and families, the impact of offering particular support or not offering that support, and the lived experiences of assessments.
-Its starting point is Children in Need, including disabled children, aged 11-25, (as defined under Section 17 of the Children Act 1989), although the exact focus of the project will grow organically as the work progresses.
+Its starting point is Children in Need, including disabled children, aged 11-25, (as defined under Section 17 of the Children Act 1989), although the exact focus of the project grows organically as the work progresses.

-The research will draw on four key sources:
+The research draws on four key sources:

 Analysis of health, social care, benefits and educational records from over 350,000 participants, exploring the movement of children and families through different services over time.

 Three “experts by experience” groups, comprising disabled children and adolescents, care leavers, and parents of those who have undergone assessments.

 Interviews with people who were instrumental in developing the Children Act 1989 legislation, professionals who have conducted social care assessments, and children and young people who have themselves experienced these assessments.